How iOS Geographically Restricts New Features adamdemasi.com

 In iOS 17.4, Apple introduced a new system called eligibilityd.
 This works with countryd (which you might have heard about when it first appeared in iOS 16.2) and the Apple ID system to decide where you physically are.
 The idea is that multiple sources need to agree on where you are, before giving you access to features such as those mandated by the Digital Markets Act.

-The DMA features, on the other hand, are probably something a lot of users would like access to.
+The DMA features, on the other hand, are probably something a lot of users would like to access.
 Perhaps not a majority of iPhone owners, but a lot of them.
-Engineers at Apple have worked very hard to make a lot of features, and also to prevent them from being used.
-Clearly, these are features Apple did not want to make at all, but it is notable how much effort it is making to lock them down.
+Engineers at Apple have worked very hard to make a lot of features, and also to prevent them from being used outside of specific countries.
+Clearly, these are features Apple did not want to make at all, but it is notable how much effort it has invested in locking them down.